kyang5/coursedescriptions/source/graduate/msit.rst

 for the entirely online option
 *get the advantage of being able to be registered before other students* who might happen to choose to take some of their courses online.
-Student in the entirely online program should *contact the GPD with course choices* three days before the usual start of registration.
+Student in the entire online program should *contact the GPD with course choices* three days before the usual start of registration.

 Curriculum